L-Goncalves/Notes-for-JSNAD/First Chapter/readme.md

 If the code parses successfully, there will be no output.
 If the code does not parse and there is a syntax error, the error will be printed to the terminal.

+### Dynamic Evaluation
+Node can directly evaluate from the shell.
+This is very useful for quickly checking a code snipeet or for creating very small cross-platform commands that use Javascript and Node core API's